 sudo su shimmercat.

-Take a look to our Onboarding website checks.
+Take a look to our Onboarding website checks steps 1-3.

-- Configure the error pages if you need that.
+- Configure the error pages if that is needed.

 - Note that some of our recipes use a load-balancer (e.g., Haproxy ) to connect to the origin application.